search the site

 - Research and high performance computing

-ITS provides computer account related support for the NYU community.
+NYU IT provides computer account related support for the NYU community.
 Faculty interested in the use of certain NYU IT computing resources may sometimes need to apply for specialized accounts and/or access privileges.
 Visiting faculty, please see Visiting Scholar accounts instead.

 Hands-on Computer Classrooms

-ITS offers NYU faculty the use of hands-on computer classrooms for class meetings that require in-class computer use by students.
+NYU IT offers NYU faculty the use of hands-on computer classrooms for class meetings that require in-class computer use by students.
 For more information, visit the Hands-on Computer Classrooms page, or click here to go directly to the online Computer Classroom Reservation Form.

 Web Provider (i4)